The Venture Operating Model: Systemizing new business creation

 67%

-of participants believe venture building will significantly contribute to their company's growth and stability over the next 5 years
+of participants believe new business building will contribute significantly to their company's growth and stability over the next 5 years

 The expertise behind this publication